oresat/oresat-linux/docs/getting_started.rst

 Recommendations when joining OreSat
 -----------------------------------

-- Your problably will feel overwhelmed with how complicated OreSat is.
-The best thing todo is focus on one subsystem, get familier with subsystem, and expand you're knowledge of OreSat a whole at your own rate, as you want to.
+- Your probably will feel overwhelmed with how complicated OreSat is.
+The best thing to do is focus on one subsystem, get familiar with subsystem, and expand you're knowledge of OreSat a whole at your own rate, as you want to.
 - Ask lots of questions.
-- If something specificly insterest you, bother the people working on and see how you can help.
+- If something specifically interest you, bother the people working on and see how you can help.